-The approach shown in Figure 6-2 provides an open demonstration of the Sequential Test being applied in line with the NPPF and the FRCC-PPG.
-The EA works with local authorities to agree locally specific approaches to the application of the Sequential Test and any local information or consultations with the LLFA should be taken into account.
+The approach shown in

+Figure 6-2 provides an open demonstration of the Sequential Test being applied in line with the NPPF and the FRCC-PPG.
+The LPA should agree a locally specific approach to application of the Sequential Test, based on the available evidence and circumstances.
+The EA would not approve the locally specific approach taken by the LPA, however the LPA can consult the EA regarding proposed sites and any local information or consultations with the LLFA should also be taken into account.

 This SFRA provides the main evidence required to carry out this process.
 The process also enables those sites that have passed the Sequential Test, and may require the Exception Test, to be identified.
-Following application of the Sequential Test the LPA and developers should refer to 'Table 3: Flood risk vulnerability and flood zone 'compatibility' of the FRCC-PPG (Paragraph 067) when deciding whether a development may be suitable or not.
+Following application of the Sequential Test the LPA and developers should refer to 'Table 3: Flood risk vulnerability and flood zone 'compatibility'' of the FRCC-PPG (Paragraph 067) when deciding whether a development may be suitable or not.